V5002. OWASP. An empty exception handler. Silent suppression of exceptions can hide the presence of bugs in source code during testing.

 }

-Programmers sometimes use such constructs to return control from a number of nested loops or recursive functions.
-But it is bad practice because exceptions are very resource-intensive operations.
-They must be used according to their intended purpose, i.e. for possible contingencies that must be handled on a higher level.
+Developers may use such constructs to return control from nested loops or recursive functions.
+However, exceptions are very resource-intensive operations and must be used for their intended purpose, i.e. for possible contingencies that must be handled at a higher level.

-The only thing where you may simply suppress exceptions is destructors.
-A destructor must not throw exceptions.
-But it is often not quite clear what to do with exceptions in destructors and the exception handler might well remain empty.
-The analyzer does not warn you about empty handlers inside destructors:
+Developers can suppress exceptions in destructors that must not throw exceptions.
+However, it is often not quite clear what to do with exceptions in destructors, and the exception handler might be empty.
+The analyzer does not warn developers about empty handlers inside destructors:

 CClass::~ CClass()